-At Logos Technologies, we’ve leveraged our system engineering and field expertise to support military and intelligence community users with a wide range of innovative sensors, platforms, and professional services.
+We’ve leveraged our system engineering and field expertise to support military and intelligence community users with a wide range of innovative sensors, platforms, and professional services.

-Within its coverage zone, our WAMI sensors acquire and maintain the location of vehicles and individuals and automatically index that data through automated tracking algorithms and data processing tools.
+Within its coverage zone, WAMI will locate and track all vehicles and significant movers and automatically index that data via tracking algorithms and data processing tools.
 This imagery can be combined with other sensor input to support data analytics and evidence-based decision-making.

 Logos WAMI systems can also be fully integrated with any number of data links and mapping systems, including the AeroComputers Digital Mapping System in service with many law enforcement organizations.